Game Connectivity and Adaptive Dynamics: Implications for adaptive dynamics in games

-Observe that Theorem~\ref{thm:main_game} is stronger than what we needed for Theorem~\ref{thm:conv} or for the implications for adaptive dynamics that we described above.
+Observe that Theorem~\ref{thm:main_game} is stronger than what we needed for Theorem~\ref{thm:conv} or for the implications for adaptive dynamics that we described in Section \ref{sec:scope}.
 In all cases, it would have been sufficient to have established the ubiquity of weak acyclicity rather than of connectedness.
+This raises the question of whether there are situations in which connectedness has implications for dynamics that do not follow from weak acyclicity alone.

+There are at least two situations in which connectedness plays an essential role: (i) stochastic stability under evolutionary dynamics, and (ii) design.

-Some applications, however, such as that of \cite{newton2024conventions}, rely on the full strength of Theorem~\ref{thm:main_game}, i.e. on the ubiquity of connectedness.
-We now provide a brief description of that application, which is regarding equilibrium selection.
-When there are multiple equilibria, it is natural to ask which of these equilibria will be played.
+\begin{enumerate}[topsep=0ex,itemsep=0ex,leftmargin=0cm,label=(\roman*)] \item When there are multiple equilibria, it is natural to ask which of these equilibria will be played.
 An approach taken in evolutionary game theory is to determine at which of the equilibria perturbed dynamics will spend most of their time; these are adaptive dynamics in which players' choices are subject to random errors parametrised by some $\eps >0$.\footnote{A perturbed version of the best-response dynamic with inertia might specify that, at each time, any updating player plays a best-response with probability $1-\eps$ and, with complementary probability $\eps > 0$, selects an action uniformly at random.} The `stochastically stable' states of such a dynamic---the states at which the dynamic spends most of its time---are the action profiles that are assigned positive probability as $\eps \to 0$ in the invariant distribution of the Markov process induced by the dynamic.
-Applying commonly used methods for determining stochastic stability such as the minimum-cost tree technique or the radius-coradius technique \citep*{kandori1993learning,kandori1995evolution,young1993evolution,freidlin2012random,ellison2000basins} can be complicated because they require checking global properties: a stochastically stable state must be `hard' to leave (requiring many errors to exit) and `easy' to enter (requiring few errors from other points in the game). \cite{newton2024conventions} observe that, in connected games, because it is very easy to move from a non-equilibrium point to \emph{any} equilibrium point, the problem reduces to checking only `one-shot deviations' from equilibrium, which is a local property regarding the likelihood only of exiting an equilibrium point.
-Combined with our results, \cite{newton2024conventions} conclude that in all but a small fraction of generic games that have a pure Nash equilibrium, stochastic stability is determined by a very simple `one-shot' property.
-This implication for equilibrium selection requires our notion of connectivity.
-It does not follow from the connectivity result of \cite*{amiet2021pure}, and it does not apply in weakly acyclic games that are not also connected.
-Using the `one-shot' property, \cite{newton2024conventions} are able to determine which Nash equilibria (according to their welfare properties) are selected by different evolutionary dynamics in games with a large number of players.